Diggles: The Myth of Fenris

 - 0 % positive mentions

-The music in the game, particularly the piano sequence during the brain settlement cutscene, is noted for its impact; however, it is marred by technical issues, as players report crashes occurring during this moment.
+The music, particularly the piano score during the cut sequence in the brain settlement of the crystal world, is noted for its impact; however, it is marred by technical issues, as players report frequent crashes associated with this segment.

-“Unfortunately, the game crashes every time I enter the brain settlement in the crystal world during the cutscene with the piano music.”
+“Unfortunately, the game crashes every time I enter the brain settlement in the crystal world with a runtime error (in the cut sequence with the piano music).”